 NHTSA Launches Investigation into Deadly Tesla Incident

-In a recent development, U.S. auto safety regulators have launched a unique inquiry into a deadly accident in California involving a 2018 Tesla Model 3, believed to have been utilizing advanced driver assistance systems at the time of the incident.
+In a recent development, U.S. auto safety regulators have launched a unique inquiry into a deadly accident in involving a 2018 Tesla Model 3, believed to have been utilizing advanced driver assistance systems at the time of the incident.
 The move was announced by the government agency on Tuesday, reports Reuters.

 It’s not the first time the National Highway Traffic Safety Administration (NHTSA) has set its sights on Tesla.
 Since 2016, the agency has initiated over three dozen special crash investigations involving Tesla, where systems like Autopilot were suspected to have been in use.
 To date, these investigations have recorded 22 crash-related fatalities.

-Autopilot, as explained by Tesla, is a feature developed to automatically steer, accelerate, and brake vehicles within their lanes.
+, as explained by Tesla, is a feature developed to automatically steer, accelerate, and brake vehicles within their lanes.
 Its advanced version can even assist in lane changing on highways.
 Tesla, however, underlines the requirement of active human supervision while using this system.

 The investigation has revealed that the Subaru was moving at an approximate speed of 55 mph, while the Tesla was traveling at 45 mph at the time of the collision.
 The Tesla driver sustained severe injuries, while two other passengers in the Tesla experienced moderate injuries.